caioarantes/ravi-qgis-plugin/README.md

 - Add monthly precipitation data from NASA POWER for cross-variable comparisons.
 - Save the precipitation data in spreasheet format (CSV).

-### 9. Quickly Reload Time Series
+### 9. Quickly Run New Time Series
 ![9](/media/results9.png)
-- Quickly reload a new time series analysis by changing the Area of Interest (AOI), Vegetation Index, or time range.
+- Quickly run a new time series analysis by changing the Area of Interest (AOI), Vegetation Index, or time range.

 ### 10. Clear All Loaded Layers
 ![10](/media/results10.png)